rayacooper/helloworld/README.md

 ## Step 1
 First create the layout of the Dashboard.

-* Set up an input box for the search functionality.
-Make sure to store the value in state.
-* Create the 'Search' and 'Reset' buttons.
-* Set up a checkbox to include the user's posts labeled 'My Posts'.
-  * Make sure to store the value in state.
-  * The value should be true intially.
-* Store the list of posts in state and map over the list.
-  * Each post should display the post title, and the author's username and profile picture.
+x* Set up an input box for the search functionality.
+Make sure to store the value in state. x* Create the 'Search' and 'Reset' buttons. x* Set up a checkbox to include the user's posts labeled 'My Posts'. x* Make sure to store the value in state. x* The value should be true intially. x* Store the list of posts in state and map over the list. x* Each post should display the post title, and the author's username and profile picture.

 ## Step 2
 Then write the GET endpoint to retreive all posts.
 This endpoint is going to accept some queries: userposts(boolean) and search(string).